ayushgun/rio/README.md

   //            Use a custom pool size and scheduler implementation. auto& scheduler = executor.get_scheduler();

-  // Submit a void task to the `executor`.
+  // Submit a void task to the executor.
 Since execution is guaranteed to
-  // occur strictly once, `std::cout` synchronization is not required in this
+  // occur strictly once, std::cout synchronization is not required in this
   // trivial case.
   scheduler.await([]() { std::cout << "Hello World\n"; });
 }